MeldCE/wp-gallery-hierarchy/README.md

 ## Introduction

-Being super tired of the short-comings of all the gallery plugins in Wordpress that I have tried and looked at, I have decided to create my own that suit my needs and maybe it will yours as well.
+Being super tired of the limitations of the gallery plugins in Wordpress that I have tried and looked at, I decided to create my own that suits my needs and maybe it will yours as well.

 Images are stored in hierarchical folders, as you normally would.
 To add new images, you can either put them directly into the folders or upload them through the web interface (Todo).
-If loaded directly into the folder, an rescan must be initiated to find the new images.
+If loaded directly into the folder, a rescan must be initiated to find the new images.

-When new images are loaded, the plugin can rotate and resize according to the EXIF gallery.
-An image title, comment and tags will also be extracted from the EXIF data.
-The folders can also be added to the tags of the images, useful for if you are organising the images into locations.
+When new images are loaded, the plugin can rotate and resize according to the EXIF data.
+An image title, comment and tags will also be extracted from the image's EXIF and XMP data.
+The folder names can also be added as tags to the images, useful for if you are organising the images into locations.

-Once loaded, images can be search through by dates, keywords, folders, or search terms.
-You can then insert thumbnail, single images, or fancier albums into posts and pages either using your search query, or a single or a list of id(s).
+Once loaded, images can be searched by dates, tags, folders, or search terms.
+You can then insert thumbnails, single images, or fancier albums into posts and pages either using your search query, a single id or a list of ids.

 This plugin contains no styling for the inserted images, so it is up to you or your theme to style them how you want.